1. What is the role of the Single Resolution Board (SRB)?

 - Bridge bank – part or all of the assets, liabilities and/or shares are transferred to a controlled temporary entity;

-- Asset separation – assets, the liquidation of which could cause market disruption, can be transferred to an asset management vehicle;
+- Asset separation – assets can be transferred to an asset management vehicle;

 - Bail-in – equity and debt can be written down and converted, placing the burden on the shareholders and creditors of a bank, rather than on the public.

-What is the difference between bank resolution and regular insolvency proceedings?
+9. What is the difference between bank resolution and normal insolvency proceedings?

 The overarching objective of the BRRD resolution regime is to make sure that a bank can be resolved swiftly with minimal risk to financial stability.
-This should be achieved without negative impacts on the real economy and without the need to spend taxpayer money to stabilise a failing bank (i.e. it should be bail-in instead of bail-out).
-Resolution objectives are much broader than the objectives of regular insolvency proceedings, which commonly focus on the interests of creditors and on maximising the value of the insolvency estate.
-The BRRD resolution regime aims to ensure overall financial stability.
+This should be achieved without negative impact on the real economy and without the need to spend taxpayer money to stabilise a failing bank (i.e. bail-in instead of bail-out).
+Resolution objectives are much broader than the objectives of normal insolvency proceedings, which commonly focus on the interests of creditors and on maximising the value of the insolvency estate.
+The resolution regime aims to ensure overall financial stability.
+Within that context, the resolution authority would also seek to ensure that No Creditor would be worse off in resolution than insolvency (the “No Creditor Worse Off” test).

-2. What are the objectives that are pursued with a bank resolution?
+11. What are the objectives that are pursued with a bank resolution and that inform the resolution authority’s assessment of whether a resolution is in the public interest?

 The BRRD and the SRMR set out the following resolution objectives: